golangci/golangci-lint-action/README.md

 ## Internals

-We use JavaScript-based action.
+We use a JavaScript-based action.
-We don't use Docker-based action because:
+We don't use a Docker-based action because:

-1. Docker pulling is slow currently
+1. Pulling Docker images is currently slow.
-2. it's easier to use caching from [@actions/cache](https://github.com/actions/toolkit/tree/HEAD/packages/cache)
+2. It is easier to use caching from [@actions/cache](https://github.com/actions/toolkit/tree/HEAD/packages/cache).

-We support different platforms, such as `ubuntu`, `macos`, and `windows` with `x32` and `x64` archs.
+We support different platforms, such as `ubuntu`, `macos`, and `windows` with `x32` and `x64` architectures.

-Inside our action, we perform 3 steps:
+Inside our action, we perform three steps:

-1. Setup environment running in parallel:
+1. Set up the environment in parallel:
-   * restore [cache](https://github.com/actions/cache) of previous analyses
+   * Restore the [cache](https://github.com/actions/cache) from previous analyses.
-   * fetch [action config](https://github.com/golangci/golangci-lint/blob/HEAD/assets/github-action-config.json) and find the latest `golangci-lint` patch version for needed version
+   * Fetch the [action config](https://github.com/golangci/golangci-lint/blob/HEAD/assets/github-action-config.json) and find the latest `golangci-lint` patch version for the required version
-     (users of this action can specify only minor version of `golangci-lint`).
+     (users of this action can specify only the minor version of `golangci-lint`).
-     After that install [golangci-lint](https://github.com/golangci/golangci-lint) using [@actions/tool-cache](https://github.com/actions/toolkit/tree/HEAD/packages/tool-cache)
+     After that, install [golangci-lint](https://github.com/golangci/golangci-lint) using [@actions/tool-cache](https://github.com/actions/toolkit/tree/HEAD/packages/tool-cache).
-2. Run `golangci-lint` with specified by user `args`
+2. Run `golangci-lint` with the arguments `args` specified by the user.
-3. Save cache for later builds
+3. Save the cache for later builds.

 ### Caching internals

 1. We save and restore the following directory: `~/.cache/golangci-lint`.
 2. The primary caching key looks like `golangci-lint.cache-{runner_os}-{working_directory}-{interval_number}-{go.mod_hash}`.
-   Interval number ensures that we periodically invalidate our cache (every 7 days).
+   The interval number ensures that we periodically invalidate our cache (every 7 days).
-   `go.mod` hash ensures that we invalidate the cache early - as soon as dependencies have changed.
+   The `go.mod` hash ensures that we invalidate the cache early — as soon as dependencies have changed.
 3. We use [restore keys](https://help.github.com/en/actions/configuring-and-managing-workflows/caching-dependencies-to-speed-up-workflows#matching-a-cache-key):
    `golangci-lint.cache-{runner_os}-{working_directory}-{interval_number}-`.
-   GitHub matches keys by prefix if we have no exact match for the primary cache.
+   GitHub matches keys by prefix if there is no exact match for the primary cache.

 This scheme is basic and needs improvements.
 Pull requests and ideas are welcome.